How Do You Set SMART Goals? Definition and Examples

 Here are two smart goal examples:

-I will obtain a job as a high school math teacher within three months after graduating with my Bachelor of Science in Education.
+I will obtain a job as a high school math teacher within three months after graduating with my Bachelor of Science in Education degree.

 Measurable: Success can be measured by the number of applications, interviews and job offers.